FizzyGalacticus/StarkServer/README.md

 ```

 ### Configure
 There exists a JSON config file that is already setup with the options that are needed, just with generic inputs.
-You will need to make sure the ports are the ones you wish to bind to, the baseDirectory is set (the directory of your website), and any "CGI"s are setup if you need them.
+You will need to make sure the ports are the ones you wish to bind to, the baseDirectory is set (the directory of your website), and any Drivers are setup if you need them.
 An example from my config looks like this:

 ```js
 var config = {